-- 4.24 The Publication Report represents what the Council considers to be the final version of the Plan.
-It sets-out what is considered to be the most appropriate strategy for addressing both local needs and the principles of sustainable development. - 4.25 Before it can be submitted to the Secretary of State for examination, the Council must allow a minimum of six-weeks for interested parties to submit their comments on this version of the plan. - 4.26 This consultation is not concerned with suggesting further amendments to the overall strategy or individual policies.
-Its purpose is to determine whether the Council has met all legal requirements in the production of the plan and whether it is considered to be 'sound' (see Paragraph 35, National Planning Policy Framework).
-To be sound the plan must be: - Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development - Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence - Effective deliverable over the plan period, and based on effective joint working on crossboundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground - Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework. - 4.27 In effect the Publication stage is part of the process for testing the soundness of the plan. - 4.28 At this stage any significant concerns may require the Council to revise and consult once again on the Publication Report (Regulation 19).
+- 4.25 The Publication Report represents what the Council considers to be the final version of the Plan.
+It sets-out what is considered to be the most appropriate strategy for addressing both local needs and the principles of sustainable development. - 4.26 Before it can be submitted to the Secretary of State for examination, the Council must allow a minimum of six-weeks for interested parties to submit their comments on this version of the plan. - 4.27 This consultation is not concerned with suggesting further amendments to the overall strategy or individual policies.
+Its purpose is to determine whether the Council has met all legal requirements in the production of the plan and whether it is considered to be 'sound'.
+To be sound the plan must be: - Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development - Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence - Effective deliverable over the plan period, and based on effective joint working on crossboundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground - Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework. - 4.28 Inevitably many of the representations received at this stage continue to address matters of detail that do not undermine the soundness of the Plan.
+The Inspector will not make recommendations about these matters even if he/she feels that the representation is well founded. - 4.29 In effect the Publication stage is part of the process for testing the soundness of the plan. - 4.30 At this stage any significant concerns may require the Council to revise and consult once again on the Publication Report (Regulation 19).
 If new options need to be considered it may even be necessary to go-back a stage further (Regulation 18).
-Both scenarios will have a consequential knock-on effect on the timetable for examination of the plan. - 4.29 Any relatively minor concerns can be addressed through proposed changes to the document prior to submission.
-Ideally these should be discussed in advance with the Planning Inspectorate or set-out in a Schedule of Proposed Changes submitted for consideration by the Inspector appointed to carry out the examination of the plan.
+Both scenarios will have a consequent knock-on effect on the timetable for examination of the plan. - 4.31 Any relatively minor concerns can be addressed through proposed changes to the document prior to submission.
+Ideally these should be discussed in advance with the Planning Inspectorate, or set-out in a Schedule of Proposed Changes submitted for consideration by the Inspector appointed to carry out the examination of the plan.